-An emergency landing gear hand pump is located between the front seats.
-This hand pump has its own supply of hydraulic fluid in the secondary reservoir located within the primary hydraulic reservoir.
-The same extension hydraulic lines are used by both the normal and emergency systems.
-The main gear is made of tubular steel with 15 x 600 x 6 wheel and tires and hydraulically operated Cleveland disc brakes.
+The main gear are air/oleo dampers with 500 x 5 wheel and tires and hydraulically operated Cleveland disc brakes.
 The nose gear is a free swivel conventional air/oleo strut with internal viscous shimmy dampening.
 Any shimmy of the nose gear is cause for an immediate inspection of the nose strut.
-The nose gear has a 500 x 5 wheel and tire.
-On older LIV's a tire guide strap centers the nose gear to insure full retraction.
+The nose gear has a 11 x 4.00 wheel and tire.
 Differential braking is used for directional control on the ground until the rudder becomes effective.
-A two-position landing gear handle is located below the throttle quadrant.
+A two-position gear selector switch is located on the instrument panel.
 The landing gear position indicating system consists of three green lights that illuminate when all three gear are down and locked.
-Correct tire pressures are 60 psi for the mains and 50 psi for the nose tire if Goodyear or Condor tires are mounted, or 40 and 30 psi respectively if McCreary tires are mounted.
+Correct tire pressures are 60 psi for the mains and

+50 psi for the nose tire if Goodyear or Condor tires are mounted, or 40 and 30 psi respectively if McCreary tires are mounted.